MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/client-classes/resetpolicy-method-in-class-sms_client.md

  A `UInt32` data type that is 0 to indicate success or non-zero to indicate failure.

 ## Remarks
- Indiscriminate calling of this method could have adverse affects.
+ Indiscriminate calling of this method could have adverse effects.
 For example, if you purge the existing policy (`ulFlags` = 1) software distribution programs could be run more than once.
 If the request is for full policy (`ulFlags` = 0), you could generate unnecessary network traffic.

 ## Requirements